boveyking/fullstack/readme.md

 - be careful, above 2 settings are in different format, in .env, use relative path, in docker, use volumes.

 ## lunch backend
+- cd backend, run the command to install all necessary libs:

+  `pip install -r requirements.txt`
 - select 'dev server backend' in terminal launch profile
 - check the output for any error for port 8000 in terminal
+- or run the command to run manuually:

+  `npm run dev`

 ## lunch frontend
+- run the following command to install nodejs packages:

+` npm install `

 - select 'dev server frontend' in terminal launch profile
 - open browser at http://localost:3000